 Important: This document will assume the SIMP server has internet access.
-If your system does not have internet access, you will need to adjust paths to point to your internal mirrors.
+If your system does not have internet

 Note: This method does not modify your system's partitioning scheme or encryption scheme to meet any regulatory policies.
 If you want an example of what that should look like see the Kickstart files in the simp-core Git repository.